NaynaJahan/Job-Postings-Analysis/README.md

 # Job-Postings-Analysis
 Analyzing job postings pertaining to AI using different search algorithms and emphasize qualifications and skills the industry expects from AI professionals.

+For this study, an informed search method was selected to retrieve pertinent AI-related job postings.
+In particular, the Greedy Best-First Search (GBFS) algorithm was used because it prioritizes nodes (in this example, job ads) that seem most promising according to a defined heuristic, making it effective at navigating enormous search spaces.
+The Beam Search algorithm was also considered to filter job postings containing AI-related keywords across relevant columns.
+In this study, the dataset size is manageable, and high precision is essential; hence, GBFS can provide more accurate relevance ratings as it considers every possibility.